p4 client

 Working with read-only clients

-Build automation scripts, which routinely create, sync, and tear down clients, may fragment the db.have table over time.
+Build automation scripts, which routinely create, sync, and tear down clients, can fragment the db.have table over time.
 To avoid this, you can specify the type readonly for these clients.
 Such clients cannot add, delete, edit, integrate, or submit files, but this should not be an issue in build scripts.

 A readonly client is assigned its own personal db.have database table, and the location of this table is specified using the client.readonly.dir configurable.